niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 ### Managing Relations

-**Note: these interfaces are unstable and will change in the next releases.**
+CozoDB can manage relations with dedicated commands, at this time, the integration of this feature is unstable and will change in the releases.
+Use them with care.
 Most the of the system commands have their own dedicated functions, that the case when one needs to deal with *relations*.

 ```erlang
 cozo:create_relation(Db, "managing_relations"